Skip to content

 Prepping & Creating the Wort (Unfermented Beer)

-It is important that your grains husks are broken apart.
+It is important that your grain husks are broken apart.
 If they aren’t, use a rolling pin to crush them.
-Once you are finished, pour the grains into a muslin bag and close.
+Once you are finished, pour the grains into a muslin bag and close it.

-• Add grain bag and bring water to a near boil
+• Add the grain bag and bring the water to a near boil.

-• Next, turn off the heat and let the grains steep for 10 minutes.
+• Turn off the heat and let the grains steep for 10 minutes.

-• Remove grain bag and place in a strainer over the pot.
-Pour 4 cups of hot water over the grains and then throw away.
+• Remove the grain bag and place it in a strainer over the pot.
+Pour 4 cups of hot water over the grains and then discard the grains.

-• Add all of the pale malt extract to the pot and stir till completely dissolved
+• Add all of the pale malt extract to the pot and stir until completely dissolved.

 Boiling the Wort

-• Remove pot from heat and cool for 20 minutes
+• Remove the pot from heat and cool for 20 minutes.

 How to Prevent "Chill Haze"